Guilty by Association

 Think about it.

-You’re guilty of A, B, and C.
+You’re guilty of A and B, and you admit it.

-What really ticks you off, though, are people who are guilty of D. or E. And don’t get me started on F…
+What really ticks you off, though, are people who are guilty of X. or Y.

 So whose list is more right?